 But here’s the key: the exact amount you pay depends on your property’s assessed value, municipal budget, and local tax rates, not just a fixed percentage.
 So while the rate looks low compared to other regions, the high property values in North Vancouver make the total cost meaningful.

-If you’re serious about buying, keep reading because small details in how property tax works can impact your real monthly budget more than you think.
+If you’re serious about buying, keep reading because small details in how property tax works can impact your real monthly cost owning a home more than you think.

 Cities where our team offers expert real estate services for buying and selling property